This page explains how to update and delete an existing Dataproc cluster.

 - adding or deleting cluster labels

-You can delete a cluster via a Dataproc API clusters.delete HTTP or programmatic request, using the Cloud SDK gcloud command-line tool locally in a terminal window or in Cloud Shell, or from the Google Cloud Console.
+You can delete a cluster via a Dataproc API clusters.delete HTTP or programmatic request, using the Google Cloud CLI gcloud command-line tool locally in a terminal window or in Cloud Shell, or from the Google Cloud console.

 gcloud dataproc clusters delete cluster-name \ --region=region